w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 collectively achieve similar functionalities.
 Polkadot's native account abstraction functionalities
 include:

-- [multi-signature accounts](./learn-account-multisig.md) to control an account using different ones
+- [Multi-signature accounts](./learn-account-multisig.md) to control an account using different ones
-- [proxy accounts](./learn-proxies.md) for role-based representation, and ownership representation through [pure proxies](./learn-proxies.md#anonymous-proxy-pure-proxy)
+- [Proxy accounts](./learn-proxies.md) for role-based representation, and ownership representation through [pure proxies](./learn-proxies.md#anonymous-proxy-pure-proxy)
-- [derivative accounts](./learn-account-advanced.md#derivation-paths) for using the same _parent_
+- [Derivative accounts](./learn-account-advanced.md#derivation-paths) for using the same _parent_
   private key on multiple _children_ accounts
-- account recovery mechanisms such as social recovery to help regain access to your key using trusted third-party accounts
+- Account recovery mechanisms such as social recovery to help regain access to your key using trusted third-party accounts
-- [batching functionality](./learn-balance-transfers.md#batch-transfers) to submit multiple calls in one single transaction
+- [Batching functionality](./learn-balance-transfers.md#batch-transfers) to submit multiple calls in one single transaction
-- payments with non-native tokens
+- Payments with non-native tokens

 All the above can be used together, meaning that, for example, you can create a multi-signature account of pure proxies to keep the same multi-signature account when signatories change.
 A more